 What are Medicare Part B Excess Charges?

-Most health care providers participate in the Medicare program in one form or another.
+Most healthcare providers participate in the Medicare program in one form or another.
 Only a small percentage don’t.
-But, not all providers participate in the same way, and this often leads to excess charges.
+But, not all providers participate in the same way, which often leads to excess charges.

 Medicare Part B is the portion of Original Medicare that pays for medical coverage (i.e., doctor visits, lab tests, diagnostics, etc).
 Medicare Part A is hospital coverage.